-Collecting both principal and interest on new loans, which have averaged \$56.9 million annually over the last five years, would yield \$2.2 million in revenue in the first year and revenue would grow with increases in the total volume of outstanding loans.
+Collecting both principal and interest on new loans, which have averaged about \$60 million annually over the last five years, would yield slightly over \$2 million in revenue in the first year and revenue would grow with increases in the total volume of outstanding loans.
 We assume the loans are made for a 30-year term.
-Collecting only the interest, while forgiving the principal, would yield less revenue, beginning with about \$569,500 in the first year, growing to \$2.1 million per year by 2018.
-Collecting only the principal would generate \$1.9 million in 2015, rising to \$7.6 million by 2018.
+Collecting only the interest, while forgiving the principal, would yield less revenue, beginning with about \$600,000 in the first year, growing to about \$2 million by 2019.
+Collecting only the principal would generate just under \$2 million in 2016, rising to \$8 million by 2019.

 PROPONENTS MIGHT ARGUE that the Supportive Housing Loan Program is the main HPD loan program in which debt service is not collected.
 Recouping these loan funds would allow HPD to stretch its available funds to support more housing development.
 Because the interest rate is very low, the supportive loan program would still provide a significant subsidy to the nonprofit developers, particularly if only the interest were collected.

 OPPONENTS MIGHT ARGUE that because the loan program projects serve extremely low-income clients, nonprofit developers simply do not have the rent rolls necessary to support debt service, even on very low-interest loans.
 Significantly less housing would be built for a particularly vulnerable population.
 The result could be more people living on the streets or in the city's costly emergency shelter system.
 They might argue that even a deep subsidy for permanent housing is more cost-effective-and humane-than relying on the shelter system.

-OPTION: Establish Copayments for the Early Intervention Program
+Establish Copayments for the Early Intervention Program

 The Early Intervention program (EI) provides developmentally disabled children age 3 or younger with services through nonprofit agencies that contract with the state Department of Health.
 Eligibility does not depend on family income.
-With about 37,000 children participating at a time and a total cost of \$417 million, the program accounts for 27 percent of the total city Department of Health and Mental Hygiene budget.
+With about 32,100 children participating at a time and a total cost of \$231.7 million, the program accounted for 17 percent of the total city Department of Health and Mental Hygiene budget in 2014.

 El is funded from a mix of private, city, state, and federal sources.
-For children with private health insurance, payment from the insurer is sought first, but relatively few such claims are paid; just \$9 million came from private insurance in 2010.
+For children with private health insurance, payment from the insurer is sought first, but relatively few such claims are paid; just \$10 million came from private insurance in 2010, the most recent year such information was available.
 Medicaid pays the full cost for enrolled children, with \$245 million coming from this source in 2010.
 The remaining costs are split approximately equally between the city and the state.
 In recent years, the city has successfully increased the share of the program paid by Medicaid.
 As a result, the net cost of El to New York City has declined from \$129 million in 2005 to \$116 million in 2010.